About The Artist

 About The Art

-“Swarm Street” is composed of a thousand LED-lights are embedded below, in the pavement; another thousand, almost, are installed within an open steel-framework above you.
-As you walk through, as you cycle through, you activate sensors that turn on lights that swarm around you as you move.
+“Swarm Street” is composed of a thousand LED-lights embedded in the pavement and another thousand LED-lights within an open steel-framework above.
+As one walks through, as one cycles through, one activates sensors that turn on lights that swarm around you as you move.
 Each sensor informs its neighbors, so that lights start to turn on as you approach them & start turning off as you move further away.
+These swarms not only demarcate a user’s personal space but they signify when our space joins another, symbolically blurring the lines between public and private, individual and community.

 Vito Acconci is one of the most important figures in art and architecture working today.
 From his days as a poet in the mid-1960’s, to his groundbreaking performance works of the 1970’s, and finally to the founding of Acconci Studio in 1988 to realize architecture and public-space projects, Acconci has pushed from one discipline to the next while always thinking about language and the boundaries of the body.
 Seminal public projects include Mur Island, 2003, Graz, Austria, where the studio designed a floating island that houses a theatre, cafe, and playground.